turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 **In the below code snippets, you'll see queue names like `XYZ.counter_1`.
 Replace the `XYZ` with your first and last name in lowercase without punctuation, like `alanturing.counter_1`.**

+### Organizing Your Code

+To complete the exercises below you'll want to create a folder to hold your work and individual Ruby files for each section.
+We won't be using tests since we're just experimenting.

 ### First Steps with One Queue

-Let's start with a small demo program to illustrate some of the functionality:
+Let's start with a small demo program to illustrate some of the functionality.
+Put this whole snippet into its own file so you can easily change it and run it from the terminal.

 ```ruby
 require 'bunny'